jimrthy/frereth-cp/README.md

 ## Usage

+Although you probably don't want to actually use it yet.

+### Local Installation

     boot install

-Although you probably don't want to actually use it.
+### Publish to clojars

+#### From the master branch

+    boot build-jar push-snapshot

+or

+    boot build-jar push-release

+#### From a working branch

+    boot publish-from-branch

 ## Notes